EdiText: Controllable Coarse-to-Fine Text Editing with Diffusion Language Models: EdiText

 To improve sample quality, LD4LG leverages the self-conditioning \cite{chen2023analog}, which uses the previous timestep's prediction as an additional condition for the diffusion model at current timestep.
-Specifically, during training at timestep $t$, the diffusion model $x_\theta(x_t,t,\emptyset)$ is trained using Eq. \ref{equation:loss} with a pre-defined probability $p$.
+During training, the diffusion model alternates between two distinct modes with probability $p$.
+Specifically, at timestep $t$, the diffusion model $x_\theta(x_t,t,\emptyset)$ is trained using Eq. \ref{equation:loss} with a pre-defined probability $p$.
 Here, $\emptyset$ indicates that, as in a typical diffusion model, no extra condition is provided beyond the current timestep $t$ and the corrupted data $x_t$ when predicting $x_0$.
 Conversely, with probability $1-p$, the model employs the prediction $\hat{x}_{0,t}=x_\theta(x_t,t,\emptyset)$ as a condition, thereby training $x_\theta(x_t,t,\hat{x}_{0,t})$ to predict $x_0$.
 During self-conditioning-based training, gradients do not propagate back through the condition $\hat{x}_{0,t}$, and the loss function is defined as follows:

 During inference, LD4LG generates improved-quality latent representations with self-conditioning by recursively using the prediction from the previous timestep $t+1$ for denoising.
 At timestep $T$, since no previous timestep exists, sampling is performed without self-conditioning.
 We set $p=0.5$ following \citet{chen2023analog}.